MikeBeaton/GitCheatSheet/README.md

 	git svn clone --stdlayout --authors-file=[authors-file] [repo-url] [git-folder]

-to create a git version of an svn repository.
-Get the author name and emaill address right in `[authors-file]`, if you want to link to real Git users.
+to create a Git version of an SVN repository.
+(Get the author name and emaill address right in `[authors-file]`, if you want to link to real Git users.)
 After which:

 	git svn fetch